-- 6. Women should not emphasize outward adorning, rather, they should adorn themselves with sobriety and inner virtues (1 Tim 2:9-11; 1 Pet 3:3-5). - 7.
-A depraved woman is like rottenness in the bones of her husband (Prov 12:4, 21:9; Judg 16:15-21). - 8.
-Modern feminist thought often criticizes the biblical view of women and wives, however, one must always keep humility and love in mind.
+- Women should not emphasize on outward adorning.
+Rather, they should adorn themselves with sobriety and inner virtues (1 Tim 2:9-11; 1 Pet 3:3-5). - A depraved woman is like rottenness in the bones of her husband (Prov 12:4; 21:9; Judg 16:15-21) - Modern feminists are often critical of the biblical view of women and wives.
+However, one must always keep humility and love in mind.
 A husband and wife relationship is built on love, not authority.

-III.
-Relationship Between Parents And Children
+Relationship Between Parents and Children